-August is a great month to slip across the Channel and enjoy the classic charms of France in the summer.
-It’s not easy to find cheap holidays in August, but families on a budget could head to a holiday parc in Brittany.
+August is a great month to slip across the Channel and enjoy the classic charms of France.
+It’s not easy to find cheap holidays in August, but families on a budget could head to a Siblu holiday parc.

 Activity holidays in August

-If you don’t want to lie on a beach, how about a walking holiday with Inntravel in the splendid mountain countryside of northern Spain.
-You can also enjoy the stunning beaches and charming villages of Northern Spain by staying in a self-catering cottage or traditional small hotel or on a self-drive holiday.
+If you don’t want to lie on a beach, how about a walking holiday in the splendid mountain countryside of northern Spain.
+You can also enjoy the stunning beaches and villages of the region by staying in a self-catering villa with pool.
 It’s a beautiful and much-neglected part of Europe, and very good value.

 The Alps in summer offer great weather, clean air, low humidity and off-season prices.
-There are freshwater lakes where you can swim or do watersports.
-We recommend a stay near the lake at Annecy or Evian, or in the mountains in Les Deux Alpes.
-For a luxury stay in the Alps, you can get a low-season deal at Sir Richard Branson’s The Lodge, Verbier.
+There are freshwater lakes where you can swim or indulge in a range of activities.
+See the latest special offers.
+For a luxury holiday in August in the Alps, you can get a low-season deal at Sir Richard Branson’s The Lodge, Verbier.